Debt & Credit Help Credit Score & Repair

 Get help fixing your credit by starting with a free consultation here

-Pro Tip: If prior to raising your credit score, you were turned down for a credit card by Bank of America, Chase, or another card issuer, now is the time to call the Bank of America reconsideration line or one of the other card issuers' reconsideration lines.
-You can explain to the representative on the phone what steps you have taken these last 30 days to correct and raise your credit score and you may find your application denial is overturned.
+If, before raising your credit score, you were turned down for a credit card by Bank of America, Chase, or another card issuer, now is the time to call the Bank of America reconsideration line or the Chase reconsideration line.
+You can explain to the representative the steps you have taken these last 30 days to correct and raise your credit score, and they may overturn your denial.